 This may be one of the most disruptive on the list.
 It is still very early on in this industry, almost like the internet was in 1995.
 The most noticeable disruptions are happening in figurines, gadgets and even mechanical parts.
 One of the most popular marketplaces for intelligent 3d printing instructions that your printer can understand is on ShapeWays.

 You can connect and get smart instructions to print iPhone cases, coffee cups and jewelry.
 Yes, they have metallic cartridges just like a regular printer uses ink cartridges.

 As the machinery and software gets more sophisticated so will the products they can produce.
 In theory this should produce abundance and low cost goods for society However, the people who work in manufacturing may have to learn how to operate these machines as a new skill to learn.

 6. Self-Driving Cars

 Some science fiction fans may remember the movie Total Recall from 1990 featuring Arnold Schwarzenegger.
 It featured many technologies that seemed, well, so far in the future that we thought we’d never experience them personally.
-One of the more famous was of a self-driving taxi cab featured in this picture:
+One of the more famous was of a self-driving taxi cab.

 Now the car manufacturer Tesla has started shipping models that will self park and also drive on the freeways.
 This is happening right now.
 Eventually as things improve there will likely be completely autonomous cars.
 This will disrupt the cab/ride sharing industry and transportation to a large degree.

-What this means for you. there will always need to be someone to manage the algorithms and machines intelligently.
+What this means for you is that there will always need to be someone to manage the algorithms and machines intelligently.